Gabapentin is used to treat epilepsy.

 Occasionally, gabapentin is used to treat migraine headaches.

-Gabapentin is available on prescription as capsules, tablets, and a liquid that you drink.
+Gabapentin is available on prescription.
+It comes as capsules, tablets, and a liquid that you drink.

 - It's usual to take gabapentin 3 times a day.
 You can take it with or without food.

 - Most people who take gabapentin don't get any side effects.
 The most common ones are feeling sleepy, tired and dizzy.
 Side effects are usually mild and go away by themselves

 - It takes at least a few weeks for gabapentin to work.